SkylineCommunications/dataminer-docs-connectors/connector/doc/Beckhoff_KL3202.md

 ## How to use

-General page displays the values of two resistance temperature detectors.
+On the **General** page, this connector displays the values of two resistance temperature detectors.